Confirm-Solutions/confirmasaurus/docs/secrets.md

 brew install sops
 ```

+On Ubuntu, go to https://github.com/mozilla/sops/releases/ and download the latest `.deb` file and install with `dpkg -i filename`.

 ## Decrypting the secrets

 Log into AWS using `aws sso configure`.
 Please do not stray far from these commands.